-here, $\bm{k}$ is the crystal momentum vector defined within the BZ.
+where $\bm{k}$ is the crystal momentum vector defined within the BZ, see \textbf{Figure}~\ref{fig_1}(b).
 In Eq.~\eqref{BlochHam}, we have introduced an energy term $\Delta$ describing the difference between the hub and rim on-site energy.
 It is not possible to find a compact expression for the energy bands; however, for $t'=0$, the energy spectrum is given by

 where we have introduced the function